lmeadors/xppio/README.md

 it is better tested and proven to work, I'll revisit it and optimize it.
 It's currently O(m*n) but could be O(m+n) or better.

+The reflection code could be optimized, it's doing field look ups every time instead of caching them.
+The question for me is do we want to save time or memory?
+Currently, we're favoring memory over time, which is acceptable.

-Usage patterns - the code should all be threads safe, with the possible exception of the alias mapping - if you have a thread adding aliases and other mapping stuff at the same time, things could get funny...but that's kind of a dumb idea if you think about it.
+Usage patterns - the code should all be thread safe, with the possible exception of the alias mapping - if you have a thread adding aliases and other mapping stuff at the same time, things could get funny...but that's kind of a dumb idea if you think about it.
 I wouldn't recommend doing that at any rate.
 You should be able to use this as a singleton, but I think it's light enough that you don't really need to.
+I wouldn't recommend it.

 More tests - cobertura tells me it's almost 100% tested, but that's only one measure.
-I'd like to get loads more tests defined, but time is limited.
+I'd like to get many more tests defined, but time is limited.

 The name sucks.